What Are Rare Earth Metals and Why They Matter

 Despite the name, they aren’t actually that rare in the Earth’s crust.
 However, they tend to be widely dispersed in small volumes, rarely being found in concentrated deposits.
 This makes their extraction challenging and costly.

-Limited Rare Earth Metal Sources
+The Limited Sources of Rare Earth Metal

 Image of Earth in a hand, representing the limited resources available.